finos/perspective/docs/md/js.md

 ```

 `@finos/perspective` also comes with a pre-built bundle which exports the global
-`perspective` module name in vanilla Javascript, when e.g. importing
+`perspective` module name in vanilla JavaScript, e.g. when importing
 [via a CDN](/docs/md/installation.html#from-cdn).

 ```html